cohesity/cohesity-ansible-role/docs/examples/demos/facts.md

 # Cohesity Facts Collection

 ## SYNOPSIS
-This example play leverages the `cohesity_facts` module to dynamically discover and store all collected information about a Cohesity Cluster.
+This example play leverages the `cohesity_facts` module to dynamically discover and store all collected information about a Cohesity cluster.
-Items Collected:
+Items collected:
 - Cluster Details
 - Current Nodes
 - All Current Protection Sources